b4ckspace/node-door/README.md

 The default configuration resides in config/default.js.
 You should make your own copy of that and provide the path through the `--config` parameter.
 This application needs an LDAP and MQTT-Server to function.

+It's recommended to run this application behind an reverse proxy which terminates SSL.
+You should never ever run this application without SSL!

 ## hardware

 In our setup the hardware is just a raspberry pi with an arduino nano connected.
 The arduino needs the library/example StandardFirmata flashed.